Teogonia: Manga

 A manga adaptation illustrated by Shunsuke Aoyama began serialization on Shufu to Seikatsu Sha's Comic PASH! website on March 30, 2018.
-The manga's chapters have been collected into thirteen tankōbon volumes as of April 2025.
+The manga's chapters have been collected into fourteen tankōbon volumes as of April 2026.
 Starting in April 2025 to coincide with the release of the anime, it is being released in English translation both as chapters and volumes with seven volumes available in English as of June 2025.